Type Species

 Description

-The ridges and depression or other ornamentations may be present on the segments.
+- The ridges, depressions, or other ornamentations may be present on the segments.

-Rosette-shaped discoasters, having segments joined each other almost entirely their length.
+- Rosette-shaped discoasters have segments joined to each other almost entirely along their length.

-Stellate discoasters, having segments only partly joined each other, leaving a distinct free length of segments.
+- Stellate discoasters, having segments only partly joined to each other, leaving a distinct free length of segments.

 Remarks